Codecademy/docs/content/css/concepts/background/terms/background-color/background-color.md

 ---
-Title: 'background-color'
+Title: "background-color"
-Description: 'Defines a color for the background of an element.'
+Description: "Defines a color for the background of an element."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Background'
+  - "Background"
-  - 'Colors'
+  - "Colors"
 CatalogContent:
-  - 'learn-css'
+  - "learn-css"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The **`background-color`** property defines a color for the background of an [HTML element](https://www.codecademy.com/resources/docs/html/elements).